 As soon as the rider stops pushing the pedals in normal mode or reaches a speed of 25 km/h, the drive system switches off the assistance system.
-The assistance system starts up again when you push the pedals and your speed is less than 25 km/h.
+The assistance system starts up again if the rider pushes the pedals and your speed is less than 25 km/h.